Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 pk_match = re.search(pk_pattern, response.text)

-# Method 3: Check for Castle configuration object
+# Check for Castle configuration objects

-if castle_scripts or pk_match or castle_config:
+if castle_scripts or pk_match or any(config_patterns):

 return True, {